JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     }
     ```

-   * Each library requires a core artifact in the common source set.
+   * The common source set requires a core artifact of each library,
-   * Both the SQLDelight and Ktor libraries need platform drivers in the iOS and Android source sets, as well.
+     as well as the Ktor [serialization feature](https://ktor.io/docs/serialization-client.html)
-   * Ktor also needs the [serialization feature](https://ktor.io/docs/serialization-client.html) to use
+     to use `kotlinx.serialization` for processing network requests and responses.
-     `kotlinx.serialization` for processing network requests and responses.
+   * The iOS and Android source sets also need SQLDelight and Ktor platform drivers.

 7. Once the dependencies are added, click **Sync Now** to synchronize Gradle files once again.